ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-us.md

 > This audit is mandatory before any possible migration to VCD on OVHcloud.
 >

-This how-to guide will provide you information and solutions with the purpose of migrating your OVHcloud managed VMware vSphere services to a VMware Cloud Director on OVHcloud ecosystem.
+This how-to guide will provide you information and solutions with the purpose of migrating your OVHcloud managed VMware vSphere services to a OVHcloud managed VMware Cloud Director ecosystem.

 This document also details the requirements for each use-cases, and if applicable, explains how to comply with them.